 What Preparation and Training Do You Need?

-To become a Construction & Maintenance Electrician, you must complete an apprenticeship of 9000 hours, comprised of on-the-job and in-school training.
-Although the minimum entry requirement for this skill trade is grade 10 under the TQAA, most employers require a minimum of Grade 12.
+To become a Construction & Maintenance Electrician, , you should preferably have a secondary school diploma this is usually required by employers and unions today, but grade 10 is currently the legal minimum to be apprenticed in this trade under the Ontario College of Trades Apprenticeship Act (2009).
+Please note that minimum entry requirements to this and other trades are currently under review by the Ontario College of Trades.
+Completion of a 9,000 hour apprenticeship will include a combination of on-the-job and in-school training, before successfully writing an examination to obtain your Certificate of Qualification.
 Related training in high school through co-operative education, technical courses or OYAP is an advantage.
 If you are currently attending high school, you may benefit from enroling in a Construction Specialist High Skills Major program.
 For more information, please click on the following link:

 What’s Your Future as a Construction & Maintenance Electrician?